bsdpot/potluck/jitsi-meet-nomad/README.md

 NGINX is started as blocking task when the jail is started, all other services are started as services.

-Deploying the image or flavour should be quite straight forward and not take more than a few minutes:
+Deploying the image or flavour should be quite straight forward and not take more than a few minutes.

 # Installation